Proto:WWF SmackDown! 2: Know Your Role

 The rest of the portraits were mostly the same as in the final game, but with different coloring.
 The portraits below are listed by internal order.

-While Season Mode is disabled in this build, the show cards from the first game are in game data, unused, with two TV shows (Raw is War and SmackDown!) and the "Big Five" PPVs (using 1999 event logos, with exception of King of the Ring which uses the 1998 one, and Survivor Series which uses the promotional poster logo while the final game uses the branding from the actual 1999 event); this change is also reflected in ring mats and aprons.
+While Season Mode is disabled in this build, the show cards from the first game are in the game's data, unused, with two TV shows (Raw is War and SmackDown!) and the "Big Five" PPVs (using 1999 event logos, with exception of King of the Ring which uses the 1998 one, and Survivor Series which uses the promotional poster logo while the final game uses the branding from the actual 1999 event); this change is also reflected in ring mats and aprons.

 This also means that the house show card is also leftover in the game, which was removed in the final SmackDown!
 2 due to changes to Season Mode.